firesharkstudios/butterfly-server/Butterfly.Example.Contacts/README.md

 - A Vue.js client interacting with a *Butterfly.Server* RESTlike API to add, update, and delete contacts
 - A Vue.js client using the *butterfly-client* vanilla javascript library to receive updates when any data changes

+See this [article](https://medium.com/@kent_19698/creating-a-basic-crud-web-app-with-vue-vuetify-and-butterfly-server-net-e35922138d4f) about building this example web app.

 # Get the Code

 ```